-In order to prove a possible correlation to the prospect of one of the teams to score a goal in the first half of a game, we have considered only the combinations of midpoints having as factors in the equation at least one of the two individual points of the chart, namely ASC and MC.
-Using a close orbit of one and a half degree (1.5°) we were able to highlight the midpoints that appear with greater frequency when a goal is scored, very useful data in trying to identify those short periods within the game where the fulfillment of that event is more likely.
+In order to prove a correlation to the prospect of one of the teams to score a goal in the first half of a game, we consider only the combinations of midpoints having as factors in the equation at least one of the two individual points of the chart, namely ASC and MC.
+Using a close orbit of one and a half degree (1.5°) we are able to highlight the midpoints that appear with greater frequency when a goal is scored, very useful data in trying to identify those short periods within the game where the fulfillment of that event is more likely.

 World Cup 2018 » Group Stage · Matchday 2 of 3 » Russia – Egypt 3:1

 The first half of this match ended scoreless: 0-0.

 Here’s the commentary by goal.com : “The hosts have certainly been the better side but they look short of ideas in this [first half], where they are yet to play a decent cross into Dzyuba.
 Egypt have been similarly frustrated in their own attempts to attacks, as they come face-to-face with a resilient Russian defence”.

 The graph below shows the incidence of midpoints involved in the first half of Russia-Egypt, according to the algebraic sum of percentages shown above in the frequencies table.

 The -3% negative peak after 25 minutes correspond to the simultaneous presence of the following midpoints:

 Here’s the commentary again: “26 mins: Russia continue to focus their attacks on the wide areas, but their final ball into the middle has been lacking“.